raspberrypilearning/lamp-web-server-with-wordpress/README.md

 ## Step 3: Install MySQL

 MySQL (pronounced *My Sequel* or *My S-Q-L*) is a popular database engine.
-Like PHP, its overwhelming presence on web servers enhanced its popularity, which is why projects like WordPress use it (and why those projects are so popular).
+Like PHP, its overwhelming presence on web servers enhanced its popularity.
+This is why projects like WordPress use it, and why those projects are so popular.

-Install the MySQL Server and PHP-MySQL packages by entering the following command in to the terminal:
+Install the MySQL Server and PHP-MySQL packages by entering the following command into the terminal:

 ```
 sudo apt-get install mysql-server php5-mysql -y